miguelJalube/virtSecretary/README.md

 - **Docker Compose** (optional, for managing multi-container applications)
 - **Python 3.9+** (if running locally without Docker)

+Make sure you have the following API keys:
+- **Llama cloud API key**

+Make sure you have access to LLM model and server.
+You can setup your own ollama server.
 ---

 ### Setup and Installation